Pakistani textbooks controversies: Sindh

 In spite of a double expert review, one (1) grade VII book of Social Studies, in Sindh, came under criticism from Muttahida Qaumi Movement (MQM), since Pro-Pakistan emigrants who came from Bangladesh were being termed as being escapees rather than Pakistanis, in the textbook.
 The Sindh provincial government agreed to remove the controversial content in its following future editions.

 Punjab

 In a matter on Sociology textbooks, grade 12th within the education system in the Punjab province that was describing the Baloch people as being "uncivilized people engaged in murder & looting" was criticised within the Pakistani Parliament's upper house in 2016.

 Closure of Iranian schools in Balochistan

-In June of 2021, the Pakistani government closed down eight (8) Iranian schools in Quetta, despite a thirty (30) year old Memorandum of Understanding, for (alleged) teachings of an unauthorized foreign curriculum in the Persian language.
+In June 2021, the Pakistani government closed down eight (8) Iranian schools in Quetta, despite a thirty (30) year old Memorandum of Understanding, for (alleged) teachings of an unauthorized foreign curriculum in the Persian language.

 Textbook Board Administrative Controversies

 In 2018, one (1) of the Textbook Board's of Sindh's chairmen found himself under judicial scrutiny due to financial mismanagement & to be contempt of court.